Learn about pruning perennials in the spring instead of the fall and allowing the seed heads and old growth to stay through winter.

 Do you cut back your perennials every fall?
 Maybe you’re a neat and tidy person, who cannot stand the idea of messy foliage past its prime.
 Maybe you’ve been taught that pruning perennials in the fall is the correct way to prepare your garden for next year.

 Here’s my secret.
-I don’t trim my perennials in the fall.
-I leave pruning perennials until the early spring, when winter is coming to an end, and its warm enough to get outside and garden.
+Most of my perennials don’t get cut back in the fall.
+I leave pruning perennials until late winter or early spring when winter is coming to an end, and it’s warm enough to get outside and garden.

 I’ll be honest by the end of fall I’m tired of tending to the garden.
 We usually have some great weather in the fall, but it is often short-lived followed by cold and snow.
-However, by March, I can’t wait to get out and clean up the garden beds and start looking for signs of new life.
+However, by March, I can’t wait to get out and clean up the garden beds.
+This is just about this time I can start to see new signs of new life.

 So, is this a bad thing?
 I did some research and found out that many well-known gardeners follow my practice of late winter pruning.

-Another article from the Purdue University’s Horticultural Extension examines exactly this question, “Cut back perennials, now or later?”
-Here the writer also agrees that there are many benefits of leaving perennials for winter interest and shelter for wildlife, however she also notes that any diseased or pest ridden plants should be dealt with sooner, rather than later.
+Another article from Purdue University’s Horticultural Extension examines exactly this question, “Cut back perennials, now or later?”
+Here the writer also agrees that there are many benefits of leaving perennials for winter interest and shelter for wildlife.
+However, she also notes that any diseased or pest ridden plants should be dealt with sooner, rather than later.

 Finally, in this last article from Martha Stewart Living, the writer states, “Perennial plants need to be cut back each year, but when you choose to do it depends on your gardening style.”

-I will definitely cut back this peony foliage, which looks bad and maybe has a little fungus issue going on, but my typical routine for any normal, healthy looking perennial, means waiting until late winter or spring to prune.
+I will definitely cut back this peony foliage, which looks bad and maybe has a little fungus issue going on.
+However my typical routine for any normal, healthy-looking perennial, means waiting until late winter or spring to prune.